thescientist13/HP_Stuff/content/FanFiction/Harry_Potter_-_Nephilim/Appendix_B.md

     also stasis charms on the other.
 Divination is *not* included in this ability, that is something different.
 When used on a magical effect, you can make it last longer (even permanently) or shorter (a finite incantatem charm for example totally cancels it).
+The relationship to this and the parent angel's ability is indirect.
+What would a nephil inherit from an order whose work is to interfere with the work of fallen angels?
+I decided that preserving/extending and/or shortening/ending magical effects is a good way to go.
+Playing with Time to do so links them more closely with the Dominions and Virtues, and thus fits with the three groups of three thing that traditional sources of information on angels give us.

 Principalities
 :   The principalities are concerned with groups of people - nations, cities,
     clubs, ethnic groups.
 They are not concerned with the individual, but with the common good.
-:   The nephil inherits the ability to create area effects on populations
+:   The nephil inherits the ability to create area effects on populations and
-    (unplottable, "muggle repelling", so on).
+    areas.  (unplottable, "muggle repelling", so on).
 This differs from the Thrones in that the gifts from the Thrones affect individuals regardless of location.
 The gifts from the Principalities affect whoever, full human or nephil, is in the right location to be affected, and no one who is not in relationship to that location.
 Your ability to see into a place, remember a place, stay near a place, so on.

 Archangels
 :   These angels are tasked with particular goals in particular times and